hchiam/cognateLanguage/README.md

 [ Inspired: [cognateLanguage2](https://github.com/hchiam/cognateLanguage2). ]

+**Plain English Description**:  The goal of this project's code is to generate a list of words that allow you to learn words from 5 languages, by learning words from just 1 list instead of 5 separate lists.
+If you just want to get the gist of a sentence in any of those 5 languages, you could get there more efficiently with simple *recognition* (of root words), not *production* (of grammatically-correct words/sentences).
+Proper memory techniques should apply the same way as if you were learning any other language, and can compensate for any longer words (but there are also short forms for each word in this "cognate language").

-**Short Description**:  Expand your [receptive vocabulary](https://en.wikipedia.org/wiki/Vocabulary#Productive_and_receptive) in multiple languages at the same time by using a vocab list generated to maximize multi-lingual "cognacy" while compressing/chunking memory usage; use 1 mind palace journey instead of 5.
-(Like a functional conlang that just has vocabulary.)
-Questions?
+**Technical Description**:  Expand your [receptive vocabulary](https://en.wikipedia.org/wiki/Vocabulary#Productive_and_receptive) in multiple languages at the same time by using a vocab list generated to maximize multi-lingual "cognacy" while compressing/chunking memory usage; for example, use 1 mind palace journey instead of 5.
+This "cognate language" is like a functional conlang that just has vocabulary.
+Got questions?
 Go [here](#questions).

 **Just want to test out some translations?**  Go to [this website](https://trinket.io/python3/0db63b65e6?outputOnly=true&runOption=run) to run the code in your browser:  [https://trinket.io/python3/0db63b65e6?outputOnly=true&runOption=run](https://trinket.io/python3/0db63b65e6?outputOnly=true&runOption=run)

 **Learning Prereq**:  Effective mnemonics, i.e. memory aids (see the ones on Memrise for the kinds described under [http://www.memrise.com/science/](http://www.memrise.com/science/)).
 I'm not talking about things like acrostics and first-letter memory aids.
-It might help to google ["Benny Lewis imagination"](https://www.fluentin3months.com/imagination-your-key-to-memorizing-hundreds-of-words-quickly/) and ["Ron White mind palace"](https://www.youtube.com/watch?v=3vlpQHJ09do).
+To get an idea of what visual/emotional/well-connected mnemonics are like, it might help to google ["Benny Lewis imagination"](https://www.fluentin3months.com/imagination-your-key-to-memorizing-hundreds-of-words-quickly/) and ["Ron White mind palace"](https://www.youtube.com/watch?v=3vlpQHJ09do).
 These are the kinds of memory techniques also described in Barbara Oakley's "A Mind for Numbers" and Cal Newport's "Deep Work".

 ## Example 1: